-The Dose Index Registry (DIR) is a data registry that allows facilities to compare their CT dose indices to regional and national values.
-Information related to dose indices for all CT exams is collected, anonymized, transmitted to the ACR, and stored in a database.
-Institutions are then provided with periodic feedback reports comparing their results by body part and exam type to aggregate results.
+The Dose Index Registry (DIR) allows facilities to compare their CT dose indices to regional and national values.
+The information collected is masked, transmitted to the ACR, and stored in a database.
+Facilities receive quarterly feedback reports comparing their results to aggregate results by body part and exam type.

-The American Board of Radiology has qualified the DIR registry as meeting the criteria for practice quality improvement (PQI), toward the purpose of fulfilling requirements in the ABR Maintenance of Certification Program.
+The American Board of Radiology has qualified the DIR for practice quality improvement (PQI) toward fulfilling requirements in its maintenance of certification program.